 Fairen et al. allow a somewhat more recent timeframe (Hesparian and Early Amazonian) for the occurrence of fluvial activity within Gale, but they dismiss the possibility of Late Amazonian activity, apparently without taking account of the evidence posed by the Northern Channel’s delta deposit (which they don’t discuss, although I consider it to be the single most important feature in the entire Gale/Mt.
 Sharp complex, for the purpose of understanding that complex’s history).
-And fortunately, the delta deposit is precisely where Curiosity is headed, and should arrive there around the middle of 2014!
+And fortunately, the delta deposit is precisely where Curiosity is headed, and should arrive there towards the end of 2014 or early into 2015!

 RECENT AND CURRENT LIQUID WATER OF MARS